m-abdelwahab/build-smarter-chatbots-workshop/README.md

 AI: I don't know your favorite food yet.
 Could you tell me what it is?
 ```

 Fortunately, we can provide the LLM with extra information to generate the correct response.
-Today, you’ll learn how.

 But first, there's an important question: assuming we already have data that we know is factually correct, how do we:

 - Understand what the user means by their prompt
 - Know which exact information to give the LLM, given that we have unlimited prompts